openmc-dev/openmc/docs/source/usersguide/setup.rst

 Obtaining the Source
 --------------------

 All OpenMC source code is hosted on GitHub_.
-This means that you will need to have git_ installed on your computer in order to get source code and updates directly from the repository.
+You can download the source code directly from GitHub or, if you have the git_ version control software installed on your computer, you can use git to obtain the source code.
+The latter method has the benefit that it is easy to receive updates directly from the GitHub repository.
 GitHub has a good set of `instructions
 <http://help.github.com/set-up-git-redirect>`_ for how to set up git to work
 with GitHub since this involves setting up ssh_ keys.
 With git installed and setup, the following command will download the full source code from the GitHub